How AQHA is Governed

 “I kept thinking, ‘We’ve got to have a place for these ranch horses,’” he says.

-So he made a phone call to AQHA Executive Vice President Don Treadway Jr.
+So he made a phone call to Don Treadway Jr., who at the time was the AQHA executive vice president.

 “I called him and said, ‘I’ve got an idea,’ ” Don Clark says.
 “I’d like to do a ranch pleasure class at regular shows.
 And everything went quiet.
 I said, ‘Dumb idea?’
 And he said, ‘No, no, put it on paper and get your thoughts to me.’ ”

-So Don hand-wrote a long letter and sent it to Don Treadway in a big manila envelope.
+So Don hand-wrote a long letter and send it to Don Treadway in a big manila envelope.

 “I’ll never say never in response to someone’s request for a rule change unless it’s illegal,” Don Treadway picks up the story.
 “Sometimes, some ideas are ahead of their time.
 (Don) didn’t have rules or anything like that (for his proposed class).
 His suggestion was submitted to the show committee where it was studied for a year.
 Don kept insisting that it was something that needed to happen.